mempodippy/vlany/README.md

 > This bug arises from hide_checks.c @ hidden_xattr.
 It'll get fixed.

 ###Minor bugs
 > 1. There is a [weird bug](https://github.com/mempodippy/vlany/issues/4) where it shows a duplicate line in the w / who commands.
+This is potentially a way to detect a vlany installation on a box.

 ##[In-depth README.txt](https://raw.githubusercontent.com/mempodippy/vlany/master/README) (very detailed but not maintained)</br>